aben20807/mmul-anim/README.md

                         Output file path (default: matrix_mul.pdf) --type {dry,pdf,mp4}, -t {dry,pdf,mp4}
-                        The type of the output file (default: dry) --no-auto-correct-extension
+                        The type of the output file (default: dry) --max-frame NUM       The max number of frames to be generated (default: None) --no-auto-correct-extension
                         Do not correct the extension automatically (default: False) --framerate FRAMERATE